 // TODO: Image

-0.5, which yields a more realistic looking output of Recurve, while being able to use strong values in Recurve to create long striations.
+0.5, which yields a more realistic looking output of Recurve, while still being able to use strong values in Recurve to create long striations.